Skip to main content

 Ground transportation: If you drove your personal car, provide the origin, destination, and mileage of each leg of the trip.
 For rental cars, provide the rental receipts, any gas receipts you paid for, and a justification for renting a car rather than using public transportation or taxis.
 For taxis or rideshares, list the origin and destination of each trip and include receipts if you can.
 Write the tip on the receipt if it’s not already included.

 Meals/Per diem: Meals are reimbursed at a fixed rate called per diem.
 List your location on each date and which meals out of breakfast, lunch, and dinner you are claiming on that date.
 Do not claim any meals that were provided by the hotel, the conference, or a host organization.
 No receipts are necessary unless the sponsor itself requires them.
 For a more in-depth explanation, see Understanding Per Diem.
+You must provide a lodging receipt to claim meals, even if you are not claiming lodging.

 Medical: If you are traveling internationally, you may be reimbursed for necessary vaccinations and prescriptions (such as antimalarial drugs).
 Provide receipts.